ohhh25/ai-book/README.md

 ## How to get started?
 Click on the ["View On Github"](https://github.com/ohhh25/ai-book) button here or above to access the Github repository.<br>
 There you can find folders for each chapter.
 Each folder for the chapter contains a PDF of the chapter and a folder that contains Python code for the chapter.
 The book starts at Chapter 00 and Chapter 10 is the last chapter.
+The book has a total of 233 pages so in 2-3 months you will be able to make your own neural networks!
 The table of contents for the book is below.
 Happy reading! 😀

 ## Table of Contents 📚